luisteofilo/estg-esof2-turno-bc/README.md

  * Never push the .env file to git
  * `docker compose up --build database` will allow you to create a local database for you to work

+## TODO ##

+ * The docker compose containers for the frontend and api are not working yet!